siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 \right)\psi.
 $$

-$V$ is a compact summary of how the background changes the phase accumulated by the envelope during propagation.
+$V$ is the compact interaction writing for how the background changes the phase accumulated by the envelope during propagation.
+Once the background is given, this term is fully writable; what varies from case to case is only how much of that background structure is already known.

 The propagator makes this explicit: